WDI-SEA/notes/05-express/additional-topics/express-geocode/readme.md

 ## Geocoding Addresses

 **What is geocoding?** - The process of converting a description of a place to geographic coordinates.
+The relationship between the description and the place is a *mapping* (no pun intended).

 ### Example: